 The processed, boxed, canned stuff has to go.
 If you’re healing your gut, Cokes, candy, and cupcakes are a thing of the past.

 And you may have to get serious about eliminating foods, such as grains, that will slow or stop your healing.
+Here are 10 ways to overcome sugar addiction.

 The foods you eat truly do help or hurt your entire body, especially your immune system.
 And since 80% of your immune system is in your gut, it’s time to know what those compromising foods are and get them out of your diet.
 Via TraditionalCookingSchool.com.